-Directors of a Singapore company owe both fiduciary and statutory duties to the company (under the Companies Act).
-This includes the duty to act honestly and to exercise his or her powers with reasonable care, skill and diligence for a proper purpose and in good faith, in the best interest of the company.
+Directors of a Singapore company owe both fiduciary and statutory duties to the company (under the Companies Act 1967).
+This includes the duty to act honestly and to exercise their powers with reasonable care, skill and diligence for a proper purpose and in good faith, in the best interest of the company.